kfcoding/gitcourse/README.md

 This project relies on **bash**.

-For windows uses, you need to install [WSL](https://docs.microsoft.com/zh-cn/windows/wsl/install-win10) first.
+For windows uses, you need to install [Windows Subsystem for Linux](https://docs.microsoft.com/zh-cn/windows/wsl/install-win10) first.

 ##
 ### 1、Install **npm**